Brigham Young University-Hawaii — Admission Snapshot 2026

 ACT Competitiveness

 This score makes Brigham Young University-Hawaii slightly Competitive for ACT scores.
-You need to well to score 23 on the ACT.
+You need to do well to score 23 on the ACT.

 ACT Scores Breakdown by Sections